 Happy Friday!
 I hope your week was a good one.
 This was a very unproductive week on almost every front for me.
 Partially the weather, partially fatigue from things going on, and partially I think a low point in the ongoing drama of the world.
 However, that doesn’t mean it was an uneventful week.
 Unproductive, yes.
 Uneventful, no.

-The other big thing that happened over the past week since I last wrote is that I deleted two posts and completely closed my printables store on a particular platform.
+The other big thing that happened over the past week since I last wrote is that I completely closed my printables store on Teachers Pay Teachers after writing I Closed My Teachers Pay Teachers Store Due To Their Anti-Racist Agenda and publishing a guest post called Teachers Pay Teachers and Equity Funding.
 I’m not going to rehash publicly what happened after I shared my post in a particular forum.
 Suffice it to say that I was roundly attacked and realized there was no point in sticking around.
 I was now clearly persona non grata from that point forward after speaking against the orthodoxy and acceptable narrative.
-So I have shaken the dust from my sandals, moved on, and wish them luck.
-As Lin Wood says on Telegram to those who oppose him, “Good luck.”
+So I have shaken the dust from my sandals and moved on.

 The life-changing event that did not happen, thank God, involved my brother.
 He was rear-ended by a drunk driver, but thankfully walked away with his life.
-You can see the picture of what’s left of his car here on my Gab account.
 Very thankful he was spared and that his children were not in the back seat.

 Other than that, my life this week was homeschooling Caroline and getting some work done here and there.
 As I said, it wasn’t very productive but it was eventful in terms of significant life events.
 I’m ready for some boring normality on all fronts moving forward.